Cosleeping Toddler: Teaching Independent Sleep in Your Bed

 How Do You Sleep with an Active Toddler?

-Before you try anything else, try rolling over and ignoring your toddler.
-If that doesn’t work, go back to a modified version of the Shuffle.
+Before you try anything else, try rolling over and ignoring your child.
+If that doesn’t work, go back to a modified version of T he Shuffle.
 Explain that now is not the time to exercise, now is the time to sleep.
 Encourage him to lie down so that you can snuggle and spoon with him.
 Some parents decide that the best option is to get back in the chair, but it’s not always necessary.
 You can also turn your back to them and pretend to go back to sleep.
 Sometimes all our toddlers want is an audience, and if you don’t give him one, he may get bored and go back to sleep on his own.

 Get Them Their Own Bed

 Eventually, your toddler is going to see what happens when she gets back into your bed.
 You can easily adapt the steps above to fit this situation.
 Perhaps you start by gently helping her back to her own bed, encouraging her to lie down and go to sleep, and sitting by quietly while she falls asleep.
 If your toddler continues to climb into your bed, you may want to determine when you will allow her to bedshare with you.
 Is it after a certain number of awakenings?
 Or maybe a certain time of night?
-Or perhaps you would rather repeat the Shuffle to help her with the transition.
+Or perhaps you would rather repeat The Shuffle to help her with the transition.
 However you decide to handle night wakings, it is important to always be consistent.